kailash-manasarovar/statement/docs/timeline/2025/november.md

 }
 </script>

+## Hip/groin injury starts paining me

+- I'm campaigning for a local election with Reform.
+- Myself and another woman who is now standing somewhere in Barnet for Reform - I'm assuming agent now as, since I survived poisoning in July, I'm not allowed anywhere without them - are going house to house in Hendon talking to people and delivering leaflets.
+- I've been walking all day - apart from a few hours when I had a hairdresser appointment scheduled.
+- I'm perhaps starting to limp a bit, or I maybe mentioned a pain coming on.
+- The woman I'm with starts to walk really, *really* slowly.
+- There's no reason why she would do that.
+- We were racing around at the beginning of the day.
+- I'm wondering if she was told to slow down by someone who knew I had stitches in my groin region and had heard I was complaining about feeling pain.
+- This is the same stich which will snap and crunch at FitKoh in December after just a couple of paces jogging - I expect after another incision in the same place in Bangkok or Samui.

+### Haircut disaster on the same day

+- I had had a long break from walking that day when I went to the hairdresser - if you're thinking I might have tired myself out or something.
+- And don't forget I was walking full 12 hour days in the Pyrenees not long before.
+- In total that day I was probably out walking, and standing, and talking for about 6/7 hours no more and a good deal of standing.
+- The hairdresser *mullered* my hair, and I mean on purpose he gave me the worst haircut in the world.
+- It's nearly a year later (time of writing September 2026) and hair is still uneven on the sides of my head.
+- I had written about this already as an aside to [a similarly disastrous (but quite stylish) haircut in Bangkok the year before](../2024/november.md#another-inexplicably-bad-haircut-in-n10-in-2025).

 ## Suicide content on my `@JackChardwood` account

 - You may remember in [January 2024](../2024/january.md#the-jackchardwood-x-feed-changes-completely), my `@JackChardwood` X feed went from one content type to another, literally over night.